NOAA-EPIC/ufs-data-tracking-bot/README.md

 The purpose of the UFS-WM Data Tracking & Maintenance Bot is for UFS data detection, tracking, cloud migration, and cloud data maintenance of the UFS-WM timestamped datasets made to the UFS-WM developemnt branch.
 The application will be able to track the UFS-WM input and baseline dataset revisions of the UFS-WM development code and in response, will migrate each revised dataset to cloud data storage via chaining API calls to communicate with cloud data storage buckets.
 The application will record the date at which the dataset revisions were pushed out to the UFS-WM dev. code and generate a log ("nested dictionary") for historical reference and usage to perform the data maintenance.
 Integrated with the data mainentance script, the application will have the capability to retain the datasets supporting the latest 2-months of UFS-WM development code via its feature of a shifting window filter (e.g. 2-month window of retrieved revised datasets from UFS-WM dev. code) -- ultimately, fulfilling the existing data maintenance requirement.

-According to Amazon AWS, the following conditions need to be considered when transferring data to cloud data storage:

-* Largest object that can be uploaded in a single PUT is 5 GB.
-* Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 TB.
-* For objects larger than 100 MB, Amazon recommends using the Multipart Upload capability.
-* The total volume of data in a cloud data storage bucket are unlimited.

-Tools which could be be utilized to perform data transferring & partitioning (Multipart Upload/Download) are:
+The following tools could be be utilized to perform data transferring & partitioning (Multipart Upload/Download) are:

 * AWS SDK
 * AWS CLI
 * AWS S3 REST API

-All of the AWS provided tools are built on Boto3.
+All of these AWS provided tools are built on top of Boto3.

 In this demonstration, the framework will implement Python AWS SDK for transferring the tracked UFS datasets from the RDHPCS, Orion, to the cloud data storage with low latency.